Want Perfectly Polished German Writing? Learn These 4 Punctuation Marks

 Similarities Between English and German Punctuation

 Even the punctuation usage is the same as in English in many cases.
-Our trusty Punkt (period) also serves to end sentences in German, although there are several unique functions that we’ll get into later.
-Items in lists are still separated with the Komma (comma) and questions are designated with a Fragezeichen (question mark) at the end.
+Our trusty Punkt (period) also serves to end sentences in German, items in lists are still separated with the Komma (comma) and questions are designated with a Fragezeichen (question mark) at the end.

 1. Perfecting the Period

 Periods get a lot more use in German than in English, where the mark is typically just used to end sentences.
-As you can see in the above example, this little dot indicates ordinal numbers, tells time and substitutes the comma in numbers past the hundreds.
+As you can see in the example below, this little dot indicates ordinal numbers, tells time and substitutes the comma in numbers past the hundreds.

 Here’s how to use the period in those varied settings.